 The second way involves adding a background image to the QR Code.
 In this alternative, you can’t change the color of the QR Code.
 This is done to ensure good scannability.

 Customized QR Codes do much more than increase the visual appeal of your creatives.
 Wondering what else they do?
-Here’s the answer:
+Here’s a free e-book on how famous brands used QR Codes in 2022 for their print-media campaigns.

 3. Better engagement and simpler user journey